 Shri Lal Chand Prarthi: Born in March 1916, in a Brahmin family of Naggar, the old capital of Kullu.
 He graduated in Ayurveda from S.D.
 College, Lahore, in 1934 A.D.
-He has participated in ‘Quit India Movement’ in 1942.
-HE was a member of Legislative Assembly in 1952, 1962 and 1967.
-He became convener of Kullu Congress Committee in 1964.
+He has participated in the ‘Quit India Movement’ in 1942.
+HE was a member of the Legislative Assembly in 1952, 1962, and 1967.
+He became the convener of the Kullu Congress Committee in 1964.
 He was appointed as Minister of Co-operatives in Himachal Pradesh in 1967.
 He was a student of Art, Culture and Folk Research.
 He died on 11th December 1982.
 His famous work is ‘Kulut Desh Ki Kahani’.

 Baba Kanshi Ram (Pahari Gandhi): Born in the family of Shri Lakhnu Ram in village Gurnkad, Dada Siba, Dehra Gopipur on 11 July 1882.
-He was a revolutionary of National Movement.
+He was a revolutionary of the National Movement.
 ‘Pt.
-Jawaharlal Nehru’ gave him a title of ‘Pahari Gandhi’ in a political meeting at Gadriawala.
-He was a fruitful singer with sweet voice and so was conferred the title of ‘Paharan-Da-Bulbul’ by ‘Sarojini Naidu’ at Daulatpur Chowk in 1927.
-When Sradar Bhagat Singh, Rajguru and Sukhdev were hanged in 1931, he took an oath to continue wearing black clothes till India achieves independence.
+Jawaharlal Nehru gave him the title of ‘Pahari Gandhi’ in a political meeting at Gadriawala.
+He was a fruitful singer with a sweet voice and so was conferred the title of ‘Paharan-Da-Bulbul’ by ‘Sarojini Naidu’ at Daulatpur Chowk in 1927.
+When Sardar Bhagat Singh, Rajguru, and Sukhdev were hanged in 1931, he took an oath to continue wearing black clothes till India achieves independence.
 He passed away on 15 October 1943.

-Bakshi Pratap Singh: He was born on 20th October 1912 at village Chadiyar, Tehsil Palampur (Kangra), educated up to Matric and joined British Army in 1931.
+Bakshi Pratap Singh: He was born on 20th October 1912 at village Chadiyar, Tehsil Palampur (Kangra), educated up to Matric, and joined British Army in 1931.
 He joined ‘Azad Hind Fauj’ in 1942.
-In 5th-6th February 1944, he entered in the British camp all alone in the midnight; killed a guard and injured an Army officer.
+On 5th-6th February 1944, he entered the British camp all alone at midnight; killed a guard, and injured an Army officer.
 For this exceptional courage, he was awarded ‘Tagma-e-Shatrunash’.
-He was elected Member of Parliament on congress ticket from Palampur in 1952.
-After merger of the Punjab Hill Areas with Himachal Pradesh he became Revenue Minister and Vice President of Himachal Pradesh Congress Committee.
+He was elected Member of Parliament on a Congress ticket from Palampur in 1952.
+After the merger of the Punjab Hill Areas with Himachal Pradesh he became Revenue Minister and Vice President of Himachal Pradesh Congress Committee.

-Shri Padam Dev: Born in village Bhamnol, Tehsil Rohru, district Shimla on 26th January 1901.
-After completion on his education, he joined Indian National Congress and participated in non co-operation movement and civil disobedience movement in 1920 and 1930 respectively.
+Shri Padam Dev: Born in village Bhamnol, Tehsil Rohru, District Shimla on 26th January 1901.
+After completion of his education, he joined the Indian National Congress and participated in the non-co-operation movement and civil disobedience movement in 1920 and 1930 respectively.
 He was the founder member of ‘Himalayan Riyasti Praja Mandal’ and served as a secretary.
-He had also served as General Secretary of ‘Himalayan Hill States Regional Council’.
-He launched persistent struggle against ‘Reet’, ‘Begar’, ‘Untouchability’ and particularly prejudice against the ‘Kolis’.
+He had also served as General Secretary of the ‘Himalayan Hill States Regional Council’.
+He launched a persistent struggle against ‘Reet’, ‘Begar’, ‘Untouchability’, and particularly prejudice against the ‘Kolis’.
 He led Suket Satyagraha in 1948.
 He was elected to Himachal Pradesh Vidhan Sabha in 1952 and became the first Home Minister of the state.

 Vaid Shri Surat Singh: Vaid Surat Singh was born in village Habban (Sirmaur) on 22nd October 1918.
 He was an ‘Ayurvedacharya’.
-He joined National Movement for freedom struggle in 1938.
-He participated in ‘Pajhota movement’ an extension of Quit India Movement.
-He was fonder member of ‘Sirmaur Praja Mandal’.
+He joined the National Movement for the freedom struggle in 1938.
+He participated in the ‘Pajhota movement’ an extension of the Quit India Movement.
+He was a founder member of ‘Sirmaur Praja Mandal’.